thesteady/myebird_analyzer/README.md

 ## Development

-all browser, all the time.
+- install dependencies with: `bower install`
-`http-server ./` to run on `localhost:8080`.
+- run `http-server ./` to run on `localhost:8080`. must be installed as npm module.

 ## Todo
   x map unique locations
   x how many times been to each location?
   - map marker color scale for # times at each